veekaybee/veekaybee.github.io/content/blog/2023-07-18-what-we-are-not-talking-about.md

 {{< figure src="https://raw.githubusercontent.com/veekaybee/veekaybee.github.io/master/static/images/ops_edge.png" width="600px">}}

 This also doesn't include any of the traditional, normcore concerns of machine learning in production: concept drift, SLAs for large services, working with Kubernetes, guarantees of distributed systems, and YAML config file drift.
-Finally, we haven't talked at all about the UI involved for users navigating search bars and text boxes, which I've spend just as much time thinking about as the model itself.
+Finally, we haven't talked at all about the UI involved for users navigating search bars and text boxes, which I've spent just as much time thinking about as the model itself.

 {{< figure src="https://raw.githubusercontent.com/veekaybee/veekaybee.github.io/master/static/images/vibe_search.png" width="600px">}}